-The department or program submits the following materials for the Dean's office to review:
+The department or program submits the short list materials to the Dean's office for review.
+Using a template provided by the Vice Dean, provide required information about each short-listed applicant.

-- The diversity advocate asks the department's HR contact the detailed EEO data for the search's applicant pool as collected by Interfolio.
-The HR contacts are Ki-Ki Witherspoon (twither8@jhu.edu), Justin Payne (jturne86@jhu.edu), and April Tune (atune1@jhu.edu). - The short list review (shared below as a fillable PDF) completed by the diversity advocate, which provides an account of the measures taken to ensure that the selection process at every stage was inclusive.
-If the short list does not include any or few women candidates or candidates from underrepresented groups, the report should also justify this outcome. - Using a template provided by the Vice Dean, provide required information about each short-listed applicant.
 The department chair, search chair, or other member of the search committee can provide the information requested.
-(This template comes directly from the Vice Dean and is different from the Review #2 form provided below as a fillable PDF.)
+(This template is tailored to each search and comes directly from the Vice Dean; it is not included below as a fillable PDF.)
 The template captures information about each short-listed applicant's stature in the field and subfield (and/or promise for the future), alignment with the search strategy, and potential impact of their recruitment on the profile of your department/program.